This information is intended for use by health professionals

 Circular, biconvex, yellow, sugar-coated and enteric-coated tablet.

-Short term relief of constipation.
+For the short-term relief of occasional constipation.

 It is recommended to start with the lowest dose.
 The dose may be adjusted up to the maximum recommended dose to produce regular stools.

 The maximum daily dose should not be exceeded.